The Hunger Games: Mockingjay – Part 2: Plot

-After being attacked by a hijacked (brainwashed) Peeta Mellark, Katniss Everdeen recovers from her injuries in District 13.
-President Coin refuses to let Katniss go to the Capitol until they take District 2, so instead, she sends her to join the assault on the Capitol's armory in District 2, the last district controlled by the Capitol.
-Although she is able to rally the rebels and convince District 2 to join the rebellion, she is shot by a civilian, but merely injured due to her bulletproof Mockingjay costume.
+After being attacked by a brainwashed Peeta Mellark, Katniss Everdeen recovers from her injuries in District 13.
+President of District 13, Alma Coin, refuses to let Katniss go to the Capitol until they secure District 2, the last district under Capitol control.
+Katniss is sent to join the assault on the Capitol's armory in District 2, hoping to rally the rebels in that district to join their cause.
+After they secure District 2, Finnick and Annie get married.